 - Fire/Water Juxtaposition: He claims to have been baptised once in water as part of his Mormon upbringing, and once in fire as punishment for failing Caesar.

 - From Nobody to Nightmare: Started off as a Mormon missionary before becoming Caesar's right-hand man, and a particularly brutal one at that.

 - General Failure: Described as neither a particularly brilliant tactician or strategist, which led to his defeat at the first battle of Hoover Dam.
 He's aware of that shortcoming too, given how he admits to not having much thought for logistics.

 - General Ripper: He was renowned for his brutality.
 This is in a civilization where entire towns are crucified and the current Legate slaughters anything too slow to get out of his way.
 Unfortunately he maintains his brutality even after his Heel–Face Turn.

-- Genius Bruiser: He’s an educated fellow with higher intelligence stat than Legate Lanius, and also strong and extremely tough.
+- Genius Bruiser: Tactical incompetence withstanding, he’s an educated fellow with higher intelligence stat than Legate Lanius, and also strong and extremely tough.

 - Good Is Not Soft: He's very open and friendly towards you, but if you or others hit his Berserk Button...